Center for Economics and the Environment: Policy Series

 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Wall, Howard J., "Tax Credits As A Tool Of State Economic Development Policy" (2017).
-Center for Economics and the Environment.
+Center for Applied Economics.
 9.